Substructure (mathematics): Definition

 If A is a substructure of B, then B is called a superstructure of A or, especially if A is an induced substructure, an extension of A.

-Example
+Examples

-In the language consisting of the binary functions + and ×, binary relation <, and constants 0 and 1, the structure (Q, +, ×, <, 0, 1) is a substructure of (R, +, ×, <, 0, 1).
+In the language consisting of the binary operations + and ×, binary relation <, and constants 0 and 1, the structure (Q, +, ×, <, 0, 1) is a substructure of (R, +, ×, <, 0, 1).
 More generally, the substructures of an ordered field (or just a field) are precisely its subfields.
 Similarly, in the language (×, −1, 1) of groups, the substructures of a group are its subgroups.
 In the language (×, 1) of monoids, however, the substructures of a group are its submonoids.
 They need not be groups; and even if they are groups, they need not be subgroups.

+Subrings are the substructures of rings, and subalgebras are the substructures of algebras over a field.

 In the case of graphs (in the signature consisting of one binary relation), subgraphs, and its weak substructures are precisely its subgraphs.

 As subobjects

 For every signature σ, induced substructures of σ-structures are the subobjects in the concrete category of σ-structures and strong homomorphisms (and also in the concrete category of σ-structures and σ-embeddings).
 Weak substructures of σ-structures are the subobjects in the concrete category of σ-structures and homomorphisms in the ordinary sense.